avnisinngh/Recognition-and-Detection-of-Modulated-Waveforms/README.md

 Option 1: Train a new model with custom sample size.
 Option 2: Test a new waveform signal file and get predictions.
 ## 📊 Model Performance
-The trained RandomForestClassifier achieves an accuracy of XX% on test data (replace with actual results).
+The trained RandomForestClassifier achieves an accuracy of 80% on test data.

 ## 📜 License
 This project is open-source and licensed under the MIT License.